 On Thursday 14 July, County Durham will officially welcome the Baton.
 The Queen's Baton Relay will start at the top of Claypath in Durham City, before heading into Market Place and then visiting Palace Green at Durham Cathedral.
-The Baton will then be carried back on to South Bailey and across Prebends Bridge then go via the River Wear from Durham Amateur Rowing Club to Durham Racecourse.
+The Baton will then be carried back on to South Bailey and across Prebends Bridge then go via the River Wear where the Baton will be taken by Durham Amateur Rowing Club from the Durham School boat landing to The Racecourse.

 Following this, the convoy will travel to Seaham.
 The procession will start at North Terrace, heading past the Tommy statue before ending at Vane Tempest Car Park.

 Times (please note they are subject to change)